|

 right to bar recognition of the trust or state action to carry out its

+purposes.
 Since the public trust doctrine does not

 prevent the state from choosing between trust uses ( Colberg, Inc. v.